ziyyy101/FizzBuzz/README.md

 ## Bonus: Collaboration with git (only if you have time)

-If you have time left in the lab, you might try experimenting with how git works when you have a shared repository with multiple people contributing code.
+If your team has time left in the lab, you might try experimenting with how git works when you have a shared repository with multiple people contributing code.
 We'll be doing some similar exercises in the next labs, as this will be important when you work on your projects, so this is optional for now.

-Note: you can also walk through this on your own by creating multiple clones of your own repository.
+Note: you can also work through this on your own by creating multiple clones of your own repository.

 We'll briefly summarize two approaches you might take for this:

 ### Forking and requesting to make a contribution

-1. Share your FizzBuzz GitHub repository URL with another student in the class.
+1. Share your lab1.FizzBuzz GitHub repository URL with another student in the class.

 2. Have them make a fork of your repository; just as you did at the start of this activity.